rehanvipin/work/content/angular/_index.md

 Angular lets you make dynamic web apps easily.
 This was written when Angular 14 came out.

 ## Base Knowledge
 I know *nothing* about Angular.
 I know a bare minimum of HTML, CSS, and JS. 😰 let's see how this goes.
-YOLO 🙂.

 ## Course stuff
 I'm following along [The Angular Fundamentals course on Pluralsight](https://www.pluralsight.com/courses/angular-fundamentals).